-Takayama was in the feudal era under direct control of the shogun due to its plentiful timber resources.
+Takayama was in the feudal era under the direct control of the shogun due to its plentiful timber resources.
 In fact, it is a region that has always been rich in natural resources such as gold, silver, and lead.
-In particular, the extensive timber industry led to Takayama becoming an important and thriving merchant town.
-Even today, you can get an insight into the town’s traditional crafts and the way of life of merchants in this part of Japan by visiting the old town and the shops in Takayama.
+In particular, the extensive timber industry led to Takayama becoming a significant and thriving merchant town.
+Even today, you can get an insight into the town’s traditional crafts and the way of life of merchants in this part of Japan by visiting the old town and the shops of Takayama.

-If you arrive in Takayama mid-morning, you will have enough time to experience the popular morning markets (which generally close around noon) that are among the largest in Japan.
-The two Takayama morning markets take place in front of Takayama Jinya (a historical government house that is open to visitors) and along the Miyagawa River between the two bridges Yayoi Bridge and Kaji Bridge.
+If you arrive in Takayama mid-morning, you will have enough time to experience the popular morning markets (which generally close around noon), among the largest in Japan.
+The two Takayama morning markets are in front of Takayama Jinya (a historical government house open to visitors) and along the Miyagawa River between Yayoi Bridge and Kaji Bridge.
 Notice the multitude of colourful carp swimming around in the river.

-In the market stalls you will find everything from fresh farm produce and flowers to food specialities, snacks, spices, and local crafts.
-One of the special souvenirs from Takayama is a traditional faceless sarubobo doll which exists in all sizes around the markets and in the souvenir shops.
+In the market stalls, you will find everything from fresh farm produce and flowers to food specialities, snacks, spices, and local crafts.
+One of the particular souvenirs from Takayama is a traditional faceless sarubobo doll, which exists in all sizes around the markets and souvenir shops.

-There is quite a village-like atmosphere along the picturesque river and the riverbanks are full of visitors and locals alike.
-It is a great place for people watching!
+There is quite a village-like atmosphere along the picturesque river, and the riverbanks are full of visitors and locals alike.
+It is an excellent place for people-watching!

-During the feudal ages, timber production was one of the key industries in Takayama with woodworking and carpentry as important occupations.
+During the feudal ages, timber production was one of the principal industries in Takayama, with woodworking and carpentry as significant occupations.

-Other of the wooden structures today serve as confectionary shops and restaurants – where you should not miss tasting the regional Hida beef and other local delicacies.
-Hida beef is the high-quality beef from Japanese black cattle that are bred in the Hida region.
-It is top quality beef – try it for lunch!
+Other wooden structures today serve as confectionary shops and restaurants – where you should not miss tasting the regional Hida beef and other local delicacies.
+Hida beef is high-quality beef from Japanese black cattle bred in the Hida region.
+It is top-quality beef – try it for lunch!

 A lovely thing to do is to hike up the hillside east of the city.
-The Higashiyama Walking Course is great to visit some of 16th-century temples that were built into the hillside.
+The Higashiyama Walking Course is great for visiting some of the 16th-century temples built into the hillside.
 You will pass interesting places with scenic views of the temples and the town of Takayama below.

-The hike is also a good opportunity to see the more local and non-tourist side of the mountain town, including local agriculture and gardens.
+The hike is also a fantastic opportunity to see the more local and non-tourist side of the mountain town, including local agriculture and gardens.

 Continuing into the forest, notice the sign warning against bears: ‘Beware of the bears’!